How to Set Your Airbnb Cleaning Fee Without Scaring Off Guests

 Another great way to determine if you should increase your nightly rate to include Airbnb cleaning fees is to look at your competitors.
 If your competitors are charging for cleaning, you should be able to as well.
 It will also provide an indicator of an acceptable rate for you to charge out.

-Your Choice of Cleaning Services
+Your Choice of Professional Cleaning Services

 The Possibility of Eliminating One-Day Bookings